dswatson/prePSORT/Scripts/Response_Script.md

 Import Data
 ===========

 Following RNA-seqencing of all samples, reads were pseudo-aligned using kallisto ([Bray et al., 2016](http://www.nature.com/nbt/journal/v34/n5/full/nbt.3519.html)).
 Our reference genome was [GRCh38.p2](http://mar2015.archive.ensembl.org/Homo_sapiens/Info/Index), Ensembl version 79.
 Transcript-level reads were aggregated to gene-level using the `tximport` package ([Soneson et al., 2015](https://f1000research.com/articles/4-1521/v2)).
-We add a Subject-Tissue interaction term to the clinical data file for later use.
+We add a subject-tissue interaction term to the clinical data file for later use.

 ``` r
 # Load data